Automotive industry in the Czech Republic: Communist regime's impact on Czech automobile industry

-From 1948 until 1989 Czechoslovakia was ruled by the Communist Party of Czechoslovakia (Czech: Komunistická strana Československa, KSČ), and therefore eventually transitioned to planned economy during this time, including the nationalization of automobile production.
+From 1948 until 1989 Czechoslovakia was ruled by the Communist Party of Czechoslovakia (KSČ), and therefore eventually transitioned to planned economy during this time, including the nationalization of automobile production.

 Tatra would be designated as the "luxury brand", tasked with producing cars for the party officials.
 Tatra had been ordered by decision of the Council of Mutual Economic Assistance (COMECON, or CMEA) to stop producing regular passenger cards and focus on trucks.

 In 1948, Škoda Auto was separated from the parent company, Škoda Works.

 Škoda Auto would then become the state-supported manufacturer of affordable cars for the working population to meet domestic demand.
-However, despite being only domestic source for passenger cars during communist rule, waiting lists to buy a Škoda as a native Czechoslovakian were sometimes three years long.
+However, despite being only domestic source for passenger cars during communist rule, waiting lists to buy a Škoda as a native Czechoslovak were sometimes three years long.

 A large number of passenger cars produced in Czechoslovakia were exported, instead of being sold domestically.

 In the 1950s, about two-thirds of the annual production of passenger cars in Czechoslovakia were exported.
 This gradually decreased.
 In the late 1980s, approximately one-third of the annual production of passenger cars in Czechoslovakia were exported.

 Hard currency (required to buy Western technology and raw materials the communist-ruled countries could not produce) was considered more valuable to the communist regime than satisfying local consumers.

 In 1959, Škoda was allowed to export to western countries with the Škoda Felicia.
-However, Škoda Auto began to develop a poor foreign reputation. Škoda would continue to maintain a poor reputation until the lifting of the iron curtain and acquisition by Volkswagen in 1991.
+However, Škoda Auto began to develop a poor foreign reputation. Škoda would continue to maintain a poor reputation until the lifting of the Iron Curtain and acquisition by Volkswagen in 1991.

 Cold War political tension made marketing to western countries more difficult for Czechoslovak brands during Communist rule.
 They were also restricted from benefiting from automobile advancements occurring in non-communist countries.

 The development of the Škoda Favorit in the 1980s led to financial difficulty for Škoda Auto.
 The Favorit was ambitious, involving collaborations with renowned Italian designer Bertone and foreign firms.
 The high costs of developing a modern, brand-new front-wheel-drive car strained Škoda's resources, pushing the company into heavy debt.
 The CSSR government implemented a tight deadline of only two and a half years. Škoda was rushed to launch the Favorit before it was fully perfected, leading to initial quality problems that further hurt the company's finances.